Reporting on the living environment

 • Clearly describe what the report is about.

-• Indicate the place where something needs to be done.
+• Indicate where action needs to be taken.

 • Found animals: call the animal ambulance.

-• Nuisance from others, such as neighbors or addicts: call the police.
+• Nuisance caused by others, such as neighbors or addicts: call the police.

-The municipality usually handles your report within 5 working days.
-This does not always mean that the situation will then be resolved.
+The municipality will usually process your report within five working days.
+This does not always mean that the situation will be resolved by then.
 Sometimes more time is needed.